Volvo XC60: Plug-in hybrid

 The XC60 was released with a T8 plug-in hybrid variant that used the T6 engine combined with a 10.4 kWh battery (9.2 kWh usable) and an 87 hp rear electric motor to produce 407 hp.
 The EPA all-electric range is 18 mi.
 For the 2020 model year, the battery size was increased to 11.6 kWh, which increased the EPA range to 19 mi.
 For the 2021 model year, T8 models were renamed to "Recharge" models.

 For the 2022 model year, Volvo released an XC60 Recharge Extended Range.
 Battery size was increased to 18.7 kWh (14.8 kWh usable), increasing the all-electric range to 77 km.
 The rear electric motor was upgraded to a 142 hp unit, increasing total power output to 455 hp.

+2025 Facelift

+In August 2025, a facelift version of the second-generation XC60 was launched.
+Exterior revisions included a redesigned front grille with a criss-cross mesh pattern, smoked-effect LED tail lamps, and newly designed 19-inch alloy wheels.

+Interior updates featured a larger 11.2-inch touchscreen infotainment system, an upgraded digital instrument cluster, and new upholstery options such as Nordico synthetic leather.
+In the Indian market, the facelifted model was offered in a single fully equipped Ultra trim, which added features including a front seat massage function and additional soft-touch materials and the price increased to : ₹ 71.9 Lakhs which was : ₹ 1.15 Lakhs more than the pre-facelift model.

+No mechanical changes were introduced with the update.
+The model continued to be powered by a 2.0-litre turbocharged petrol engine paired with a 48V mild-hybrid system, producing 250 hp and 360 Nm of torque.
+An 8-speed automatic transmission and All-wheel drive remained standard across the range.
+Plug-in hybrid variants retained their pre-facelift powertrain specifications.

 Markets

 Asia Markets

-Volvo's sold in Indonesia, the Philippines, Taiwan, Thailand, and Vietnam are all imported from Malaysia's Volvo factory in Shah Alam.
+Volvos sold in Indonesia, the Philippines, Taiwan, Thailand, and Vietnam are all imported from Malaysia's Volvo factory in Shah Alam.